Ahmad Batebi: The protest

-A photojournalist for Jame'e newspaper, Jamshid Bayrami, took the Economist cover photo at that time.
+A photojournalist for Jame'e newspaper, Jamshid Bayrami, took the Economist cover photo then.
 In the photograph, Batebi waves a bloody T-shirt above his head.

 The shirt belonged to the student standing next to Batebi, who had been shot.
 "The bullet hit the wall and ricocheted back into my friend's shoulder.
 I heard the bullet go by my face," Batebi recalled.
 "It sounded like a bumblebee going by my ear."

-In order to staunch the bleeding, Batebi removed his friend's shirt to put pressure on the wound.
+To staunch the bleeding, Batebi removed his friend's shirt to put pressure on the wound.
 He then helped transport his friend to a medical facility.
 Returning to the protest with the bloody shirt, he displayed it to the protesters to warn them of the shooting.